MichelleBritton/quizmaster/README.md

 ### Add Team
 This section allows you to add teams.
 Firstly, you need to enter the team name and then you will be asked to enter the size of the team.
 You can add as many teams as you like by entering Y when asked if you would like to add another team.
 Once you have finished adding teams you can enter N and it will tell you how many people are in each team.
 - Input validation and error checking
     - Add another team?
-Y/N.  Either y or n must be entered
+Y/N.  Either Y or N must be entered
     - You cannot submit a blank team name
     - The team size should be between 1-4 and must be a number